 As the author of this new series of courses, as well as the chief architect of its supporting infrastructure, I occupy a unique position.
-Generally, OST course authors do not also create and maintain the infrastructure required for their courses.
+Generally, O’Reilly School of Technology course authors do not also create and maintain the infrastructure required for their courses.
 My situation is unusual because in addition to writing the course, I’m currently employed as a Systems Administrator for OST.
 It makes sense for me to fulfill both of those roles because I have seen the course from every perspective, and now I’ve been able to share that with students in the course.

 My primary goal for course infrastructure improvements was to provide students with an authentic systems administration experience.
 In the new system, students have the ability to maintain their own DNS zones, send and receive email messages from their virtual servers, and even host websites that are available on the internet at large (not just the local area network).
 That last improvement may be the most important new feature in this series: after completing the series, students can direct prospective employers to their own server and say, “I did this!”
 In a sea of job seekers and candidates who look great on paper, the ability to demonstrate real work during an interview sets our students apart in a positive and meaningful way.